jakecupani/foodsafety-pg/UMANUAL.md

 <p align="center">
 <img src="https://github.com/jakecupani/foodsafety_pg/blob/shakern/src/Home%20Bottom2.png" width=600" height="400">
 </p>

+In just three simple steps you've gotten that much closer to finding out which food establishments meet health standards that make food safe to eat :)
 </p>

 **<a name="extras"></a>Extras**
-<p> Here are some tips to help using our application more efficient for you!
+<p> Here are some tips to help make using our application more efficient for you!

 - If you aren’t sure which type of establishment you want to look up, you can click “load all data”.
-This will pull up all the markers on the map for you to click through whatever you want.
+This will pull up all the markers on the map for you to click through whatever you want based on location.
-**WARNING**: this will most likely make your computer run slow so this option is usually used as a last resort
+**WARNING**: this will most likely make your computer run slow so this option is usually saved as a last resort

-- To learn more information about the inspection results, click “See detailed inspection results”, which gives a detailed breakdown of the inspection.
+- To learn more information about the inspection results, click “See detailed inspection results”, which gives a detailed breakdown of the food establishment's inspection.

 - The ‘Reset’ button deletes all the markers from the map, allowing you to start your search over again.

-- If you wanted directions, or to see how far to the food establishment you have selected if from you, you can click the Google Maps icon located under the ‘Location’ section.
+- If you wanted directions, or to see how far to the food establishment you have selected is from you, you can click the Google Maps icon located under the ‘Location’ section of the 'Results'.
 This will pull up Google Maps in a separate tab.

 - Green results are in compliance, while red results are out of compliance.
 </p>

 **<a name="about"></a>About Page**
-<p> In order to navigate to the About page, click the “About” button on the global navigation bar, this will take you to an informational page within the FSPG application.
+<p> In order to navigate to the About page, click the “About” button on the navigation bar, this will take you to an informational page within the FSPG application.

-The About page hosts information about the motivation behind the project, including the public’s lack of accessibility to knowledge relating to food establishment cleanliness, as well as the roles of each of the team members and their contribution to the project.
+The About page hosts information about the motivation behind the project, including the public’s lack of accessibility to knowledge relating to food establishment cleanliness.
+Bridging the information gap that the public doesn't have access to was our motivation throughout this entire process.

-The team members and their roles were as follows:
+This application was brought to you by a group of talented individuals.
+The roles of each of the team members and their contribution to the project were as follows:
 - Jake Cupani~ Team Manager
 - Matt Ye~ Lead Designer
 - Nadine Shaker~ ReadMe Manager